Get Started with AwardcoGet a Demo

 Make Peer-to-Peer Recognition Effective

 So now you know how to set up a program that lets employees recognize each other.
 That’s awesome!
 But we’re not done yet.
-You still need to help employees know how to recognize their peers in the most effective way possible.
+You still need to help them know how to recognize their peers in the most effective way possible.

 - Make it specific.
-Talk about exactly what made you want to recognize the person, and don’t settle for a general or generic thanks.
+Talk about exactly what made you want recognize the person, and don’t settle for a general or generic thanks.

 - Make it timely.
 Getting recognized for a project you finished a month ago won’t mean as much.
 Having someone show appreciation for the project you completed yesterday will mean the world!